On Navier-Stokes-Korteweg and Euler-Korteweg Systems: Application to Quantum Fluids Models: Energy estimates and definition of weak solutions.

 In this subsection we give the energy equalities for the augmented Euler-Korteweg and Navier-Stokes-Korteweg systems.
 They will be used in the following to establish the estimates for the relative entropy associated to each one.
+We also define weak solutions concept for the two augmented systems.
+First of all, let us recall the definition of the function $H$ called the enthalpy by Namely we have: